QuantEcon/python-lecture-sandpit.myst/lectures/HN_text.md

 The consumption good is nonstorable.

 The unemployed worker has no savings and cannot borrow or lend.

-The  insurance agency is the unemployed worker's only source of consumption smoothing over time and across states.
+An insurance agency or *planner* is the unemployed worker's only source of consumption smoothing over time and across states.

+Once a worker has found a job, he is beyond the planner's grasp.

+ * This is Shavell and Weiss's assumption, but not Hopenhayn and Nicolini's.
+ * Hopenhayn and Nicolini allow the unemployment insurance agency to impose history-dependent taxes on previously unemployed workers.
+ * Since there is no incentive problem after the worker has found a job, it is optimal for the agency to provide an employed worker with a constant level of consumption.
+ * Hence, Hopenhayn and Nicolini's insurance agency imposes a permanent per-period history-dependent tax on a previously unemployed worker.

-### autarky problem
+### Autarky

 As a benchmark, we first study the fate of the unemployed worker who has no access to unemployment insurance.